Walter James (Australian politician): 1915 Misrepresentation of Bishop Hale and the High School

+However, instead of a prosecution, James was rewarded with significant honours and lucrative offers from the WA State Government.
 In 1931, James was elevated to KCMG.
 In 1932, he declined an offer from Premier James Mitchell to become Lieutenant-Governor of Western Australia.
 In 1936, he accepted an honorary degree of Doctor of Laws.
 He died on 3 January 1943, and was buried at Karrakatta Cemetery.